Jim Reid (American football): Miami Dolphins

 Reid was hired by the Miami Dolphins of the National Football League (NFL) on January 23, 2008 as their outside linebackers coach.

 Reid was awarded the "game football" by coach Tony Sparano after the Dolphins 17–10 win over the San Diego Chargers on October 5, 2008.

 Virginia

 On January 7, 2010, Reid was officially announced as the new defensive coordinator and associate head coach of the Virginia Cavaliers.

 Iowa

 On February 14, 2013, Reid was officially hired as a defensive assistant for the Iowa Hawkeyes.

 Boston College

 On January 6, 2016, Reid was chosen by coach Steve Addazio as defensive coordinator for Boston College.
 Reid was also the former defensive coordinator for the 7-4-1 Eagles in 1994 (who defeated Kansas State in the Aloha Bowl).

-Massachusetts Maritime Academy
+Massachusetts Maritime

 Reid joined the staff at Massachusetts Maritime Academy in early 2022 as the defensive coordinator and linebackers coach.